paryswest/_pizza-generator/README.md

-# Too Hungry To Decide
+# Never Too Hungry for Pizza
 A random topping generator for pizza lovers.

 **Link to project:** http://recruiters-love-seeing-live-demos.com/